By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 836|Pages: 2|5 min read

 If you were to be asked to describe a hero, would you say your mum, a surgeon that performed a miracle surgery?
 Or would you say a strong, brave male who lurks the streets looking for citizens to help?
 The depiction of a hero has changed over the course of history.
-However, their characteristics, personality and physical capabilities greatly differ from the epic heroes to the heroes of the modern day.
+However, their characteristics, personality, and physical capabilities greatly differ from the epic heroes to the heroes of the modern day.
 Most people in the 21st century would refer to epic heroes as ‘braggarts’ because they are known to always boast about their adventures, treasures, or battles.
 Now, heroes are more like ordinary people.
 A firefighter is a modern-day hero and could reside in the home next to you.
 Modern heroes are not out looking to accomplish great deeds.
 Their actions are often spontaneously performed, whereas epic heroes look for people or villages in distress.
 Epic heroes also work for a reward, while most modern-day heroes do not.

 Throughout the poem, Beowulf was largely encouraged by his desire for honor and fame undeniably, but this pursuit of fame was not of personal interests and material wealth.
 Instead, it was earned through fighting for his people or protecting others, during which process he demonstrated his strength and bravery.
 Fame is most important to a warrior like Beowulf to establish himself, but Beowulf never lets fame overdevelop into egocentricism and overconfidence, because fame means responsibility and greatness, pride is purely a desire to be great regardless of its harmful costs.
-In other words, generosity(distributing wealth to his followers and people) and interests of community, rather than greed for personal wealth and selfishness, are the way and purpose of Beowulf when pursuing his honor.
-When the dragon takes vengeance by ravaging the countryside at night, burning the land and buildings, including Beowulf\'s own mead-hall, Beowulf realized immediately the threat it brought to his kingdom and people.
-Therefore, he decided to fight the dragon with 11 Geatish warriors, not purely out of pride really, but also of the heavy responsibility of king to protect his people from harm as far as possible while he himself undertook the risk of death.
-Ten of the eleven warriors, however, betray Beowulf(only Wiglaf stayed and helped), which serves as a foil to the honorable deeds and morals of Beowulf and Wiglaf.
-In a result, beowulf and Wiglaf won fame through their valorous fight while the ten warriors brought eternal shame.
+In other words, generosity (distributing wealth to his followers and people) and interests of community, rather than greed for personal wealth and selfishness, are the way and purpose of Beowulf when pursuing his honor.
+When the dragon takes vengeance by ravaging the countryside at night, burning the land and buildings, including Beowulf's own mead-hall, Beowulf realized immediately the threat it brought to his kingdom and people.
+Therefore, he decided to fight the dragon with 11 Geatish warriors, not purely out of pride really, but also out of the heavy responsibility of a king to protect his people from harm as far as possible while he himself undertook the risk of death.
+Ten of the eleven warriors, however, betray Beowulf (only Wiglaf stayed and helped), which serves as a foil to the honorable deeds and morals of Beowulf and Wiglaf.
+As a result, Beowulf and Wiglaf won fame through their valorous fight while the ten warriors brought eternal shame.

 Beowulf as perhaps the oldest English literature was deeply rooted in ancient northern European cultural and social background and was written essentially by a Christian priest.
-It is widely consider as a work that reflect the tragic cycle of violence and revenge that would finally lead to the decay of northern European societies, and to praise the superiority of as well as promote Christian world view.
-Beowulf was depicted as a typical ancient epic hero who was imbued with outstanding power and moral virtues and who fought for fame and treasure(which is particularly important to northern European culture), and thus was inevitably a relic of a past.
-However, the hero Beowulf together with the worldview presented in the poem was far more than endless brutal killings, revenges and pursuits of treasures.
-More importantly, Beowulf strived to find the meaning of his life regardless of his understanding of its transitory character and its destined destruction, through fighting for his honor and people to fighting for higher justice and general good, and finally reaching self-realization, which can inspire contemporary society and individuals when searching for their purpose of life.
+It is widely considered a work that reflects the tragic cycle of violence and revenge that would finally lead to the decay of northern European societies and to praise the superiority of as well as promote the Christian worldview.
+Beowulf was depicted as a typical ancient epic hero who was imbued with outstanding power and moral virtues and who fought for fame and treasure (which is particularly important to northern European culture), and thus was inevitably a relic of a past.
+However, the hero Beowulf together with the worldview presented in the poem was far more than endless brutal killings, revenges, and pursuits of treasures.
+More importantly, Beowulf strived to find the meaning of his life regardless of his understanding of its transitory character and its destined destruction, through fighting for his honor and people to fighting for higher justice and general good, and finally reaching self-realization, which can inspire contemporary society and individuals when searching for their purpose in life.

 Browse our vast selection of original essay samples, each expertly formatted and styled